Slow Cooker High-Protein Beef Chili

 • Ground turkey – Lean and protein-dense, 22g protein per 3 oz cooked

-• Dried beans – Cook from dry right in the slow cooker, 15g protein per cup cooked
+• Dried beans – 15g protein per cup cooked

 Good Choices (With Caveats):

-• Lean cuts of beef (sirloin, tenderloin) – Can work but may get tough; better cooked quickly.
+• Lean cuts of beef (sirloin, tenderloin) – Better cooked quickly

-• Pork tenderloin – Can dry out; cook for only 3-4 hours on LOW.
+• Pork tenderloin – Can dry out; cook only 3-4 hours on LOW.

-• Turkey breast – Very lean, can become dry; better suited for shorter cooking times
+• Turkey breast – Very lean, better suited for shorter cooking times

 Skip These:

-• Fish and seafood – Cook too quickly, and they become mushy
+• Fish and seafood – Cook too quickly, become mushy

 • Steak – Better seared quickly; slow cooking makes it tough